 Responsible lending, specifically, revolves around making sure a loan product is suitable for the consumer.
 A loan product is considered suitable for a consumer if:

-- The borrower’s needs and objectives are met.
+- The loan meets the borrower’s needs and objectives.

 - The borrower is able to afford repayments without undergoing significant hardship.